Toyota is more hands-on and more driven to improving their own systems and then showing how that improves you... Click To Tweet

 One area where Toyota has honed their TPS application skills has been working on projects with their suppliers.
 Toyota needs suppliers – just like they demand it at their own plants – to be able to produce and deliver high-quality components just-in-time.
 On the other hand, Toyota cannot reduce costs unless its suppliers do, but Toyota will not force them.
 It is not the Toyota Way to pressure suppliers.
 Since Toyota does not regard components as a commodity that can be sourced on the market through open tenders, it is critical that they collaborate with high-capacity suppliers that follow the TPS or an equivalent system.
 There are many methods used by Toyota to teach their suppliers and, in the style of the Toyota Way, they all are “learning by doing” processes, keeping theoretical training to a minimum.
 Real learning happens through real projects on the shop floor.

-As I pondered the American Auto`s debacle with its suppliers and wondered why the company wanted to take an elevator to the top floor without stopping on other floors below, I began to conceptualize the problem as a hierarchy pyramid.
+As I pondered the American Auto`s debacle with its suppliers, I wondered why the company wanted to take an elevator to the top floor without stopping on other floors below.
+Then I began to conceptualize the problem as a hierarchy pyramid.